jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_MAX_COMMAND_WIDTH='12'
 CMD_MAX_SUB_COMMAND_LEVEL='1'
 CMD_OPTIONS_DESCRIPTION__menu='Display the help for this command.'
 CMD_OPTIONS_DESCRIPTION_selfBuild=0 $'Specify the directory in which to look for your command scripts.\n\nThis defaults to the path defined in the environment variable VALET_USER_DIRECTORY=\\my/path\\ or to ~/.valet.d.\n\nCan be empty to only build the core commands.\nThis option can be set by exporting the variable VALET_USER_DIRECTORY=\'<path>\'.'
-1 $'Specify the file path in which to write the command definition variables.\n\nThis defaults to the ⌜commands⌝ file in your Valet user directory.\n\nCan be empty to not write the file.\n\nThis option can be set by exporting the variable VALET_OUTPUT=\'<path>\'.'
-2 "Display the help for this command."
+1 $'Build only the core commands (under commands.d).\nThis option can be set by exporting the variable VALET_CORE_ONLY=\'true\'.'
+2 $'Specify the file path in which to write the command definition variables.\n\nThis defaults to the ⌜commands⌝ file in your Valet user directory.\nThis option can be set by exporting the variable VALET_OUTPUT=\'<path>\'.'
+3 $'Do not write the command definition variables to a file.\n\nThis will just create the variables.\n\nThis option can be set by exporting the variable VALET_NO_OUTPUT=\'true\'.'
+4 "Display the help for this command."
 CMD_OPTIONS_DESCRIPTION_selfConfig=0 $'Create the configuration file if it does not exist but do not open it.\nThis option can be set by exporting the variable VALET_NO_EDIT=\'true\'.'
 1 $'Override of the configuration file even if it already exists.\nUnless the option --export-current-values is used, the existing values will be reset.\nThis option can be set by exporting the variable VALET_OVERRIDE=\'true\'.'
 2 $'When writing the configuration file, export the current values of the variables.\n\nThis option can be set by exporting the variable VALET_EXPORT_CURRENT_VALUES=\'true\'.'
 3 "Display the help for this command."
 CMD_OPTIONS_DESCRIPTION_selfExport=0 $'Export all the libraries.\n\nThis option can be set by exporting the variable VALET_EXPORT_ALL=\'true\'.'
 1 "Display the help for this command."
 CMD_OPTIONS_DESCRIPTION_selfMock1=0 "Display the help for this command."